VaibhavRamji/PROPEL-calc/notes.md

 - [ ] Stop capitalizing text.
 Use normal English.
 - [ ] All buttons need to have some `border-radius` to make them smooth
 - [ ] Make everything in html with some id
+-[ ] add user input from propellant type selection and combustion cycle selection into js.